 Consideration should be given to reduction in the starting dose to 5 mg in elderly patients.
 These patients are especially prone to beta-blocker-induced bradycardia, which appears to be dose related and sometimes responds to reductions in dose.

-Betaxolol Tablets, USP 10 mg: (Each tablet contains 10 mg betaxolol HCl equivalent to 8.94 mg betaxolol) are as white, round, film-coated biconvex tablets, scored and debossed "" on one side and plain on the other side, available in bottles of 100 and 1000.
+Betaxolol Tablets USP, 10 mg* contains 10 mg betaxolol hydrochloride (equivalent to 8.94 mg betaxolol) are white, round biconvex, film-coated tablets, debossed “Є” above and “38” below bisect on one side and plain on the other side, available in bottles of 100 and 1000.